tlin23/METPOLE_AI/PROMPT.md

 ### Step 5: Frontend Integration

-- \[5.1] Add “DB Query” link/route in frontend, visible only to admins.
+- \[5.1] Add "DB Query" link/route in frontend, visible only to admins.
 - \[5.2] Route opens `/admin/db-query` in new tab or iframe.

 ### Step 6: Testing & Validation